flexiblepower/fpai-documentation/SettingUpYourIDE.md

 It might take some time to download these additional files.
 When these task are done you should also have a `cnf.shared` directory in your repository.

 ## Starting Eclipse
 Now it is time to start Eclipes.
 The first thing Eclipse asks is the location of your workspace.
 For the FPAI, each repository is also a workspace.
-So selecte the directory you just checked out (`C:\Code\FPAI\fpai-examples`).
+So select the directory you just checked out (`C:\Code\FPAI\fpai-examples`).

 When you start Eclipse for the first time it will show you the Welcome page.
 You can close it.

+**Tip:** Are you using a lot of workspaces?
+When Eclipse starts, it asks you which workspace you want to use.
+Eclipse only remembers the last five workspaces you have used.
+Once you have opened up a workspace, you can increase this number by going to 'Window', 'Preferences' and than 'General', 'Startup and Shutdown'.
+Here you can manage the known workspaces and change the number of recent workspaces to remember.

 ## Installing Bndtools
 The Eclipse plugin for bnd, called Bndtools, can be obtained from the Eclipse Marketplace.
 In Eclipes, go to `Help` and then to `Eclipse Marketplace...`.
 Search for `Bndtools` and click the `Install` button.
 During installation you will get a warning complaining about unsigned content.
 You may ignore that warning.
 After installation, restart Eclipse.